unitymakesus/rtp/wp-content/plugins/security-safe/README.txt

 == Description ==

-Security Safe is a free wp security plugin.
+Wp Security Safe is a freemium WordPress security plugin.
+For more advanced features, upgrade to the professional version.

-Features:
+Free Features:

 * Firewall With Logs and Charts
 * Disable XML-RPC.php